tpgillam/AssociativeWindowAggregation.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

-Computate aggregation of operators over rolling windows.
+Accumulate operators over rolling windows.

+## Features
+- Supports any binary operator that is associative (see Assumptions section for an elaboration).
-Supports aggregation of any binary associative operator, and a variable window size.
+- Supports a potentially variable window size.

-## Complexity
+- Supports adding values incrementally, e.g. when streaming data.
-Runs in amortized `O(1)` time, and uses `O(L)` space, where `L` is the typical window length.
+- Runs in amortized `O(1)` time, and uses `O(L)` space, where `L` is the typical window length.

 ## Assumptions and stability
 We assume that operators are associative.